Haunted Places in America you Need to Visit

 Located in: Portland, Oregon

-The Pittock Mansion house was built by Henry Pittock, a newspaper owner who met his wife Georgiana after moving to Portland.
-Georgiana died just four years after the house was complete, and Henry died only a year after that.
-It's said that the couple have returned to haunt their dream mansion, living the rest of their undead lives together,
+Pittock Mansion was built by Henry Pittock, a newspaper owner who met his wife Georgiana after moving to Portland.
+Unfortunately, they didn't get to spend much time in the house; Georgiana died just four years after its completion, and Henry followed a year later.
+To continue their undead lives in their dream home, the couple's spirits returned to haunt the mansion.

 Kehoe House